Ch3did/CLOB/README.md

 ## 🧩 Application Flow

-This service implements a simple CLOB (Central Limit Order Book) with balances and trades.
-A typical flow is:

 1. **Register and authenticate**
    - Create an account via the auth endpoint.
    - Log in to obtain a JWT token.